ShindouMihou/nexus.js/README.md

 import {Nexus} from "@mihou/nexus.js";

 Nexus.manager.add(PingCommand)

+// You can also add one or more commands directly using the conveinence function:
+// Nexus.manager.many(PingCommand)

 const client = new Client({ intents: [GatewayIntentBits.Guilds] })
     .on(Events.InteractionCreate, Nexus.onInteractionCreate)
     .once(Events.ClientReady, async client => {